gabi-codes/2D-Visual-Effects-Godot/README.md

 ---

-## What This Project Demonstrates
+## What My Project Demonstrates

 - Custom 2D shaders
 - Visual effects improving depth and atmosphere
-- Procedural animations
+- Procedural and tween-based animations
 - Shader-based techniques for lighting and environmental effects
 - Improving visual quality using only free assets as a base